-This Quick Strawberry Compote recipe is a delicious and easy fruit sauce perfect for topping a variety of desserts.
-A low sugar, fresh fruit, mixture made with lemon juice and fresh or frozen strawberries.
-You can't go wrong with this 3 ingredient, family favorite recipe, especially during the spring and summer months.
+This quick Strawberry Compote recipe is a delicious and easy fruit sauce perfect for topping desserts and breakfasts.
+Made with low sugar, this fresh fruit mixture has become a family staple for cheesecake and pancakes!
+You can't go wrong with this 3 ingredient recipe during the spring and summer months.

+We have used this recipe for years to top pancakes and cheesecake.
+It's that versatile.
 We love this on our protein pancakes, or cream puff cake.
 Or add it to our Breakfast Charcuterie Board.
-Use it to top our Philadelphia Cheesecake and Buttermilk Pie.
+Use it to top our Philadelphia Cheesecake, Lemon Icebox Pie, Cream Cheese Pie, and Buttermilk Pie.

 Jump to:

-- Strawberries- use fresh, washed and rinsed with the stems off, for this recipe.
-You can also use frozen strawberries.
+- Strawberries- Use fresh, washed and rinsed with the stems off, for this recipe.
+You can also use frozen strawberries during the winter months, we've found it that it works great.

 See recipe card for quantities.